CORPFIN 6002 - Self-Managed Super - Establish & Accumulate

 - Assessment must maintain academic standards.

-• Retain a copy of all assignments submitted.
+Please retain a copy of all assignments submitted

-Students are expected to submit their work by the due date to main a fair and equitable system.
+Students are expected to submit their work by the due date to maintain a fair and equitable system.
 Extensions will generally only be given for medical or other serious reasons.
-All requests for extensions must be emailed to the lecturer in charge of the course before the due date.
+All requests for extensions must be emailed to the course co-ordinator before the due date.
 Each request will be assessed on its merits.
-A late assignment (without prior approval) will be penalised 5% mark reduction for each day that it is late.
+A late assignment (without prior arrangement) will be penalised by a 5% mark reduction for each day that is it late.